Karl Müller (inventor)

-Karl Müller (born 1952 in Roggwil TG) is a Swiss engineer and businessman.
-He is the creator of the Masai Barefoot Technology brand of rocker bottom shoes, and holds a patent on his design.
+Karl Müller (born 1952) is a Swiss engineer and businessman.
+He is the creator of the Masai Barefoot Technology (MBT) brand of rocker bottom shoes, and he holds a patent on the design.

 Müller founded Swiss Masai (now known as Masai Marketing and Trading AG) in 1996 to market his new shoe concept.
-In 2007, he left the company on amicable terms and went on to found kybun Corporation to market a newer "walk-on-air" shoe concept.
+In 2007, he left the company on amicable terms and went on to found Kybun Corporation to market a newer "walk-on-air" shoe concept.

-Products sold by Kybun include shoe models that have a shock-absorbing, adaptive air cushion integrated into the shoe.
-Kybun further sells an elastic mat, as well as a treadmill that is made with a soft, springy material.